linnando/MIXEmulator/README.md

 # MIX Emulator

-MIX Emulator is a web-based emulator of [MIX](https://en.wikipedia.org/wiki/MIX), a mythical computer invented by Donald Knuth for his book series [&quot;The Art of Computer Programming&quot;](http://www-cs-faculty.stanford.edu/~knuth/taocp.html).
+MIX Emulator is a web-based emulator of [MIX](https://en.wikipedia.org/wiki/MIX), the mythical computer invented by Donald Knuth for his book series [&quot;The Art of Computer Programming&quot;](http://www-cs-faculty.stanford.edu/~knuth/taocp.html).
 The emulator supports assembling and executing programs for MIX, inspecting memory and register contents, working with (virtual)